System64fumo/syslock/README.md

 # Theming
 syslock uses your gtk4 theme by default, However it can be also load custom css,<br>
 Just copy the included style.css file to ~/.config/sys64/lock/style.css<br>

+# Session lock
+Currently the session lock protocol is implemented but disabled by default due to instability and generally being broken.<br>
+Though if you are curious and wish to give it a try you can enable it by using the -e launch flag.<br>

+Things that will happen when the experimental session lock option is enabled:<br>
+* syslock will crash upon succesfully authenticating.<br>
+* The primary window gets mirrored to all displays.<br>
+* Touch inputs will not work.<br>

+Help with this would be greatly appreciated.